Add users to IDaaS

 Unlink users from an Active Directory

-View, filter, and export user list
+View, filter, and export a user list

 Edit, delete, unlock and disable users